mamabyrd1963/mama/README.md

-The enclosure movement in England during the 17th century led to the privatization of common lands, forcing many peasants off the land and into wage labor in burgeoning industries.
+The rise of imperialism in the 19th century was driven by economic motives, including the search for raw materials, markets, and investment opportunities in overseas territories.